gatk-workflows/gatk4-germline-snps-indels/README.md

 *NOTE:*
 *- To create a sample map use the [generate-sample-map](https://portal.firecloud.org/?return=terra#methods/gatk/generate-sample-map/1) workflow.*
+*- This workflow will soon be removed from this repo.
+Its new repository location will be [broadinstitute/warp](https://github.com/broadinstitute/warp) *

 #### Requirements/expectations
 - A sample map listing 50 or more GVCFs produced by HaplotypeCaller in GVCF mode.